arlac77/content-entry/README.md

 ## BufferContentEntryMixin

-Content entries where a Buffer is the primary data representation.
+Content entries where a Uint8Array is the primary data representation.

 ### Parameters